Last Updated on 4/7/2023

 Malaysia no longer requires travelers to show proof of travel insurance upon entry.
 However, having travel insurance is a wise idea as medical emergencies can be expensive if your health insurance doesn’t provide international coverage.

 Those traveling to Nepal must obtain travel insurance that includes Medical Expense and Medical Evacuation if you plan on doing any trekking or other types of adventurous activities.

 Health insurance is necessary when traveling to Oman.
 Explore the deserts and coastlines of Oman with confidence in a travel insurance policy that’s right for you.

 Qatar began requiring travel insurance for those living abroad in 2015 to cover the rising cost of foreigners relying on state healthcare.

-Saudi Arabia has required proof of travel insurance for all visa applicant since December 2015.
+Saudi Arabia requires proof of travel insurance for all visa applicants.